if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * `GameObject model` - The GameObject to change the renderer opacity on.
-   * `float alpha` - The alpha level to apply to opacity of the controller object. `0f` to `1f`.
+   * `float alpha` - The colour alpha/opacity level. `0f` to `1f`.
    * `float transitionDuration` - The time to transition from the current opacity to the new opacity.
  * Returns
    * _none_

-The SetOpacity method allows the opacity of the given GameObject to be changed.
-A lower alpha value will make the object more transparent, such as `0.5f` will make the controller partially transparent where as `0f` will make the controller completely transparent.
+The SetOpacity method allows the opacity of the given GameObject to be changed. `0f` is full transparency, `1f` is full opacity.

 #### SetRendererVisible/2